 Enabling access to the Inputs

-- The first time Universal Capture: Classroom or Personal is launched you will be notified by the Application that access needs to be enabled.
+- After Universal Capture: Classroom or Personal is installed you will be notified by the Application that access needs to be enabled.
 Click Continue.

 If you choose to click Deny at this point, you will be notified that access is needed every time the application attempts to access the camera or microphone.

 - Click OK to enable access to the camera.